Personal Loan vs Credit Card: which one should I choose?

 Personal loans vs credit cards: pros and cons

-When comparing credit card vs loan features, consider these advantages and disadvantages:
+When comparing credit card vs personal loan options, it helps to look at the advantages and disadvantages of each.

 Personal loans